Visit New York in 5 days

 The Metropolitan Museum of Art (MET)

-It's impossible to stay in NY without visiting one of the greatest museums in the world!
+It's impossible to stay in New York City without visiting one of the greatest museums in the world!

-The Metropolitan Museum of Art is open from Sunday to Thursday from 10 a.m. to 5:30 p.m. except Wednesday (it is closed) and from 10 a.m. to 9 p.m. on Friday and Saturday.
+The Metropolitan Museum of Art is open from Sunday to Thursday from 10 a.m. to 5:30 p.m. and from 10 a.m. to 9 p.m. on Friday and Saturday.

 Address: 1000 5th avenue (& E 82nd street)